 Digest of Benefit Entitlement Principles Chapter 10 - Section 12

 The Commission offers a wide variety of programs for improving the employability of persons who require assistance to overcome real or potential obstacles in the labour market.
-Claimants selected within the training component of these programs are referred under section 25(1) of the EIA.
-The relevant legislation provides exceptions that allow claimants to attend courses or programs of instruction and continue to receive EI benefits.
-Many claimants, because of a difficult economic climate with limited employment opportunities , or simply out of personal interest, decide to take courses on their own initiative.
+Claimants selected within the training component of these programs are referred under EIA 25(1).
+The relevant legislation provides exceptions allowing claimants to attend training courses or programs and continue to receive EI benefits.
+Many claimants, because of a difficult economic climate with limited employment opportunities, or out of personal interest, decide to take courses on their own initiative.
 These claimants must meet the normal requirements concerning availability and capacity for work, in the same way as any other claimant claiming regular benefits.

-10.12.1 Persons referred to courses or programs of instruction
+10.12.1 Persons referred to training courses or programs

-When claimants are referred to courses of instruction or other programs by an authority designated by the Commission (EIA 25(1); Digest 19.1.1), they are deemed to be unemployed, capable of and available for work for the duration of their participation in the course or program.
-The provisions of this subsection constitute a clear and specific exception to the general rule found in the legislation in relation to unemployment (EIA 11), availability and capacity for work (EIA 18(1)(a); CUB 79668).
+When claimants are referred to training or other programs by an authority designated by the Commission (EIA 25[1], Digest 19.1.1), they are deemed to be unemployed, capable of and available for work for the duration of the training.
+The provisions of this subsection constitute a clear and specific exception to the general rule found in the legislation in relation to unemployment (EIA 11), availability and capacity for work (EIA 18[1][a], CUB 79668).

-Consequently, these claimants will be considered unemployed, capable of and available for work for any day or during any period for which the referral to the course by a designated authority remains in effect.
-This may also be the case if they are in fact absent from the course for short periods .
+Consequently, these claimants will be considered unemployed, capable of and available for work for any day or during any period for which the referral to the training by a designated authority remains in effect.
+This may also be the case if they are in fact absent from the training for short periods.

 All claimants referred to such training must still fulfill all other provisions under the act and regulations.

-10.12.2 Persons attending courses on their own initiative
+10.12.2 Persons attending training on their own initiative

-Before rendering a decision regarding the availability of a claimant who is attending a course on their own initiative, the agent of the Commission will first consider whether the claimant could be referred to a similar course, pursuant to section 25(1) of the EIA (Digest 19.2.0).
+Before rendering a decision regarding the availability of a claimant who is attending training on their own initiative, the Commission will first consider whether the claimant could be referred to a similar training course, pursuant to EIA 25(1) (Digest 19.2.0).
 If so, and a referral is made, the claimant would not be required to demonstrate that they were unemployed, capable of and available for work.
-If not, the agent must document the file indicating that this option was reviewed and the reasons it is not available to the claimant.
-A determination will then be made as to the claimant’s availability for work while taking the course.
+If not, the Commission will annotate the reasons why this option is not available to the claimant before determining whether they are available to work while taking training.

 10.12.2.1 Legislative authority

-Claimants who attend training courses on their own initiative, without being referred by an authority designated by the Commission, must demonstrate that they are unemployed (EIA 11), capable of and available for work and unable to obtain suitable employment (EIA 18(1)(a)) in the same manner as any other claimant.
-It is essential that they continue to seek employment in order to maintain entitlement to regular benefits, and they must show that the attendance at the course has not created obstacles to their availability (CUB 78106, CUB 79704).
+Claimants who attend training courses on their own initiative, without being referred by an authority designated by the Commission, must demonstrate they are unemployed (EIA 11), capable of and available for work, and unable to obtain suitable employment (EIA 18[1][a]) in the same manner as any other claimant.
+It is essential they continue to seek employment to maintain entitlement to regular benefits, and they must demonstrate attendance at the training has not created obstacles to their availability (CUB 78106, Federal Court of Appeal [FCA] A-56-96)

 10.12.2.2 Proof of availability required

-The proof of availability required of a claimant attending a non-approved course is the same as that required of all claimants applying for regular benefits in other circumstances.
-They must be prepared to accept a suitable job as soon as possible, not set conditions that would unduly limit their employment opportunities, and behave in a manner that indicates a sincere desire to work (CUB 59837, CUB 69340).
+The proof of availability required of a claimant attending non-referred training is the same as that required of all claimants applying for regular benefits in other circumstances.
+The claimant must be prepared to accept a suitable job as soon as possible, not set conditions that would unduly limit their employment opportunities, and behave in a manner that indicates a sincere desire to work (FCA A-56-96, CUB 59837, CUB 69340).

-Fact finding by the agents in such cases should be the same as for any other situation where a claimant’s activities call the availability for work into question (CUB 79013).
+Fact-finding is the same as for any other situation where a claimant’s activities call the availability for work into question (CUB 79013).
+Even in cases in which a decision regarding availability may appear clear (such as a claimant stating they are not seeking or able to accept any work due to their course), thorough and relevant fact-finding is always required (Digest 10.12.2.6).
 The same approach applies for any period during which training is interrupted.

-It is only once all the information is gathered that the facts can be evaluated and a determination made as to the claimant’s credibility.
+The facts can be evaluated, and a determination made as to the claimant’s credibility, only once all the information is gathered.
 A claimant may demonstrate availability or non-availability for work, and whichever the case, documentation on the claim file must clearly support the decision made by the Commission (CUB 78403).

 10.12.2.5 Presumption of non-availability